 Marshall’s original plan

 His Tarn Hows vision involved clumps of trees planted in a carefully considered way, highlighting rocky knolls and the dramatic Lakes landscape beyond.
 To protect his new planting of broadleaf trees such as sycamore, beach, alder, cherry and willow, he also planted ‘nurse’ crops of conifers including larch and spruce.

 These care taking conifers were intended to be removed once the young broadleaf trees were established.

-Marshall’s vision involved clumps of trees planted in a carefully considered way, highlighting rocky knolls and the dramatic Lakes landscape beyond.
-The new planting was protected by ‘nurse’ crops of conifers, which were intended to be removed once the young trees were established.
 However, Marshall died before his vision was realised and the nurse crops were never removed.
-Trees then grew to dominate the Tarn Hows panorama as we know it today.
+The larch and spruce trees then grew to dominate the Tarn Hows panorama as we know it today.

 " We will be removing some trees to reopen selected views and reveal some of the fine specimen trees that we have at Tarn Hows. "

 In 2019 and 2020, much of the nurse crop which gave Tarn Hows its distinctive coniferous character, is now being substantially removed because of larch disease.
 Phytophthora ramorum has forced a landscape change to happen much faster than intended, but over one hundred years after it was planned in Marshalls scheme.

 The next chapter

 The National Trust is continuing to monitor and plan what Tarn Hows will look like in the future – a plan which will preserve, but also enhance, the Tarn’s already high status as a habitat, and the significant balance of both created and natural values that have existed at Tarn Hows for over a hundred and fifty years.